ujjwalguptaofficial/jsstore.docs/src/docs/tutorial/change-table-design.md

 Define your Table Object and add an extra property 'Version' with a value greater than Db Version and call api 'isDbExit' supplying table details (check out example).
 You can get Db version by using below code.

 ```
-JsStore.getDbVersion(db_name, function(version) {
+connection.getDbVersion(db_name).then(function(version) {
     console.log(version)
-});
+})
 ```

 The above code is for only development purpose.Dont execute this code to increase Db Version.
 You will have to specify the value manually.

 **Note :-** Doing this will delete all data from browser for the particular table.

-If you want to save your data.You can select all data and save it in a variable or you can use [KeyStore](https://github.com/ujjwalguptaofficial/KeyStore).
-And you can insert data into new table later.
+If you want to save your data.You can select all data and save it in a variable.
+When your new db schema is created , inserts all data into new table.

-**Note :-** [KeyStore](https://github.com/ujjwalguptaofficial/KeyStore) is part of JsStore.
-It uses KeyStore to store meta data.

 #### Example